Potdooshami/caldesProgressBar/README.md

 ### Step 2: Insert the VBA Code
 1. Press `Alt` + `F11` to open the VBA Editor.
 2. Go to **Insert** > **Module** in the top menu.
-3. Copy the code from `script.vba` in this repository and paste it into the module window.
+3. Copy the code from `caldesPogressBar.vba` in this repository and paste it into the module window.

 ### Step 3: Run the Macro
 1. Press `Alt` + `F8` in PowerPoint.